HWeber-tech/emp_proving_ground_v1/docs/runbooks/final_dry_run.md

    handled during the evidence review.
 The same log pump feeds cumulative per-stream and per-level counters that surface in the progress snapshot JSON for at-a-glance health monitoring.
+   Add `--live-gap-alert-minutes N` to surface a WARN (or FAIL with `--live-gap-alert-severity fail`) incident whenever the runtime becomes silent for `N` minutes.
+Tighten post-run expectations by supplying `--warn-gap-minutes` / `--fail-gap-minutes` when the 72 hour window requires explicit log coverage guarantees.
 3. Monitor stdout for harness incidents; failures will surface immediately and exit with a non-zero code.

 ## Evidence bundle